Stone Duality for Topological Convexity Spaces: Stone Duality

 A {\em homomorphism} of lax partial algebras from $(X,\theta)$ to $(Y,\tau)$ is a morphism $X\morphism{f}Y$, together with a 2-cell

 \hfil\xymatrix{TX \ar@_{->}[d]_\theta \ar[r]^{Tf} \ar@{}[rd]|\Rightarrow & TY \ar@_{->}[d]^{\tau} \\ X \ar[r]_f & Y}

 \end{definition}

 \begin{remark} It is possible to define lax partial algebras for KZ monads in general 2-categories.
-However, this requires more careful consideration of coherence conditions, so to focus on the particular case of distributive partial sup-lattices, we have restricted attention to $\Ord$-enriched categories. \end{remark}
+However, this requires more careful consideration of coherence conditions, so to focus on the particular case of distributive partial sup-lattices, we have restricted attention to $\Ord$-enriched categories, where $\Ord$ is the category of partially-ordered sets and order-preserving functions between them. \end{remark}

 \begin{definition} A {\em partial sup-lattice} is a lax partial algebra for the sinister KZ doctrine $(D,\down,\bigcup)$ in \Ord, where $D$ is the downset functor, $\down_X$ is the function sending an element $x\in X$ to the principal downset it generates, and $\bigcup_X:DDX\morphism{}DX$ sends a collection of downsets to its union.